arista-eosplus/eapish/README.md

 the 'develop' branch.
 Stable versions for release are tagged in the master branch and uploaded to PyPi

-* To install the latest stable versio of eapish, simply run ``pip install eapish`` (or ``pip install --upgrade eapish``)
+* To install the latest stable version of eapish, simply run ``pip install eapish`` (or ``pip install --upgrade eapish``)
 * To install the latest development version from Github, simply clone the develop branch and run ``python setup.py install`` from the cloned folder.